particle-iot/docs/src/content/datasheets/p1-datasheet.md

 ### External Coexistence Interface

-The P1 supports coexistence with Bluetooth and other external radios via the three gold pads on the top side of the PCB near pin A3.
-These pads are 0.035" square, spaced 0.049" apart.
-This spacing supports the possibility of tacking on a small 1.25mm - 1.27mm pitch 3-pin male header to make it somewhat easier to interface with.
+The P1 supports coexistence with Bluetooth and other external radios via three pins available on the P1 module.

 When two radios occupying the same frequency band are used in the same system, such as Wi-Fi and Bluetooth, a coexistence interface can be used to coordinate transmit activity, to ensure optimal performance by arbitrating conflicts between the two radios.